2023 Call for Proposals

 Proposal Eligibility

-The conference workshops committee welcome proposals from faculty, administrators, staff, graduate students, undergraduate students, and community members who possess experience and/or expertise in at least one of the program track areas and supports the conference theme.
+The conference workshops committee welcomes proposals from faculty, administrators, staff, graduate students, undergraduate students, and community members who possess experience and/or expertise in at least one of the program track areas and support the conference theme.

 Conference Program Tracks